unkelpehr/qbus/README.md

 ```

 ##### Parasitic inheritance
-Qbus will latch on to any object passed to it's constructor.
+Qbus will latch on to any object ("_parent_") passed to it's constructor.
 This is a simple way of extending your own modules with Qbus' functionality.
-Five functions will be added: `on`, `once`, `off`, `emit` along with a non-enumerable object called `qbus`; where all the subscriptions will be stored.
+Five functions will be added to `parent`: `on`, `once`, `off`, `emit` along with a non-enumerable object called `qbus`; where all the subscriptions will be stored.
 ```js
 var Qbus = require('Qbus');